 |

 Image updates only refers to wildlife images.
-The most recent addition(s) will be posted on this page, with a maximum of 12 images on the page.
+The most recent addition(s) will be posted on this page.
 Oldest images will ultimately drop off the page.
 Images presented here will not necessarily make it into the permanent pages so if you want to keep any, do so now. |

 |